 1. Submit the application fee along with your UFV application for admission form to the Office of the Registrar (OReg).
 You can apply online or download an application form at ufv.ca/admissions/admissions/apply.
-Application forms are available from any A&R or Student Services office, or directly from the Adult Education department office in Abbotsford.
-You can also print an application form from our website at www.ufv.ca/ar, or you can apply directly through the internet at www.pas.bc.ca.
+Application forms are also available from any OReg or Student Services office, or directly from the Adult Education department office in Abbotsford.

 Along with the application form and the application fee, also attach the following documents:

 a.
 Completed questionnaire outlining work experience, prior training and education, and learning goals (available at ufv.ca/admissions/forms).

 2. You will be advised of an admission decision.
-Following notification of admission to the program, students should contact the program advisor for help with program planning and course selection.
+Following notification of admission to the program, students must contact the program advisor in order to create a program plan for their studies.